jaak-peterson/autoware_mini_practice/practice_2/README.md

 * location is given as latitude and longitude (geographic coordinates in WGS84 system, with [epsg code 4326](https://epsg.io/4326))
 * velocity has three components (east, north and up).

-The localizer node must take the latitude and longitude and convert them to UTM coordinates for zone 35N (the cartesian coordinate system with Universal Transverse Mercator projection and having the [epsg code of 25835](https://epsg.io/25835)) so that the car can be localized on the map.
+The localizer node must take the latitude and longitude and convert them to UTM coordinates for zone 35N (the cartesian coordinate system with Universal Transverse Mercator projection and having the [epsg code of 25835](https://epsg.io/25835)) so that the car can be positioned on the map.

 #### Additionally provided: